 You will conduct research in an exciting, cosmopolitan research environment in central London.

 You will be able to access the University of London’s world-class research collections, attend research seminars and lecture series.
-Benefit from London’s exceptional cultural and research facilities.
+You will also benefit from London’s exceptional cultural and research facilities.

 You will initially register as a PhD/MPhil student.
 After the completion of an initial of registration, you will be eligible to submit an application for upgrading to PhD status.